andrenho/newlang/README.md

 The `@` symbol can be used as a shortcut.
 So `this.value` can also be called as `@value`.

-### Constant and mutable functions
+### Pure and impure functions

-A constant (or pure) function is a function that can't touch any external data except for mutable parameters that are passed to it.
-A mutable function can change external data (such as `this` and "globals").
+A pure function is a function that can't touch any external data except for mutable parameters that are passed to it.
+An impure function can change external data (such as `this` and "globals").

-Constant functions can only call other constant functions.
+Pure functions can only call other pure functions.

-Functions are, by default, constant.
-Mutable function can be defined as `fn(v) mut { @value = v }`.
+Functions are, by default, pure.
+Impure function can be defined as `fn(v) impure { @value = v }`.

 ### Closures